Caption-Matching: A Multimodal Approach for Cross-Domain Image Retrieval: Methodology

-In the context of CDIR, a notable feature of CLIP when trained on a sufficiently large and diverse dataset is its ability to bridge the domain gap without requiring modifications to the embedding space.
+In the context of CDIR, a notable feature of CLIP when pre-trained on a sufficiently large and diverse dataset is its ability to bridge the domain gap without requiring modifications to the embedding space.
 Figure \ref{fig:fig2} illustrates this with a t-SNE \cite{maaten2008tsne} projection of text embeddings from selected examples.
 It shows that CLIP’s text encoder clusters captions based on their semantic context while disregarding domain-specific terms such as “photo”, “painting”, and “sketch.”
 This enables the corresponding image embeddings to be accurately matched with the correct image category across different domains.
-Consequently, CLIP effectively overcomes the domain gap by focusing on semantic clustering of descriptions, unlike many existing methods which primarily manipulate visual embeddings.
+Hence, we choose captions as intermediates because text abstracts away stylistic domain characteristics while preserving semantic identity, making it suitable for CDIR.

-\section{Experiments}
+\section{\uppercase{Experiments}}